BradleyBaker12/ctp/patch notes.md

 Made he edit button only visible to transporter
 Moved the Setup Inspection and Setup Collection button to after the user has accepted the offer.
 Still need to add/move all proper functinality to those buttons and pages

+01/10/2024
 Need to be able to select another date if you select the wrong date.
 At the moment they need to select a time first inspection dates needs to be after accepting an offer Adding conditional redenering for user roles between dealer and transporter.
 Added the approval screen for the transporter (Approve inspection, rate dealer) Fixed the collection and inspection dates, location and times to be after the offer has been accepted Waiting to see if the Maps works on andriod.
 Changed the API so that it works on android specificly

+02/10/2024
+Added headings to all radio buttons
+Added "Is vehilce avaliable immediatly" wuth a yes or no and they can select the date for when it is ready to be sold if they select no
+Made sure that all recent offers are shown first, ordered lastest first Added the feaeture where the locations are saved, just need to test it properly to see if it works Busy trying to add the duplicate feature

+04/10/2024
+Add all the offers under the trucks details screen Moving some input field to the mandatory page